Datapyaddict/Udacity-Data-Engineering-Nanodegree-Summary/README.md

 ******
 Nanodegree's projects:

-*click on the below liks to deep dive into the projects*.
+*click on the below links to deep dive into the projects*.

 1. [Capstone project](https://github.com/Datapyaddict/udacity-project-data-engineer-capstone-project)
 	> In this project, I'm building a pipeline that could fetch automatically stock markets' data from yahoo finance and financial tweets from Twitter via respective APIs on a scheduled basis, retreat them accordingly to fit in a relational data model and dump the final data back into a data lake as `parquet` files.